Stories

 I had been to Türk “summer homes” before.
 They were usually small, bare-bones affairs, with little going for them other than their close vicinity to the coast.
 I was wary.

 I paid for the bus tickets into Istanbul, Minibus fare to Beylerbeyi, food on the way, and taxi fare to his mom's house.
 This summer home was a palace right on the Bosporus.
-There was a Yacht moored behind the house and two big Mercedes in the drive.
+A Yacht was moored behind the house and two big Mercedes sat in the drive.
 As Murat and I walked down the driveway in the dimming light of day, through the well-kept gardens, he pointed out his BMW.

 I knew this was going to be fun.